felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 certain knowledge nuggets have meaning.
 What if we simply recorded the nuggets that we want to remember, and ignored the rest?
 Forget the fluff, literally!

-Grinding through a book takes a lot of time, so we do everything we can to avoid doing it more than once.
-We want to capture information in a concise way that will empower us.
+Indeed, grinding through a book takes a lot of time, so we do everything we can to avoid doing it more than once.
+We want to capture information in a concise way that will empower *us*.
 A book might be a best-seller or a classic, you probably already have other books on your bucket list that also call for your attention.
 No time to go down memory lane.
 Give a book the time it needs, then be done with it.
 For real.